mightyjoe781/Markdown-Notes/Algorithms and Data Structures/Part 2- Data Structures/3-Elementary Data Structures/1-Building Blocks.md

   - Floating-point Numbers (**float**S)
   - Characters (**char**S)

-- We can trader space for accuracy and **use int , long int, short int** for integers and from **float, double** for floating-point numbers.
+- We can trade space for accuracy and **use int , long int, short int** for integers and from **float, double** for floating-point numbers.

 - Ops are associated with types not other way around.
 Keep track of whether operand and result are of correct type.
 In some situation C++ performs *implicit type conversion* in other cases we perform casts.